marcohuiii/Preprocessing-Project-EPL/README.md

-# Premier League Data Preprocessing Project ⚽
+# English Premier League (EPL) Match Data Preprocessing Project ⚽

-This repository contains a cleaned and structured dataset of English Premier League (EPL) football data, designed for easy use in analytics and data visualization projects.
-The aim is to provide a reliable and well-preprocessed dataset that others can use as a foundation for machine learning, dashboards, and other data science work.

-## 📌 Project Purpose
+## Objective

-- ✅ Practice and demonstrate data preprocessing skills
-- 📊 Enable others to explore, analyze, and visualize EPL team performance
-- 🧹 Provide a semi-processed dataset to save time for other data analysts or students
+This project focuses on cleaning and preprocessing English Premier League (EPL) match data to produce a well-structured, analysis-ready dataset.
+The goal is to simulate a real-world data analyst workflow where raw, inconsistent data is transformed into a reliable resource — enabling downstream insights, modeling, or visualization.

+## Business & Learning Context

+In both business and academic settings, access to clean data is a major barrier to good analysis.
+This project serves two purposes:

+Business simulation: Mimicking what analysts in sports, betting, or media companies do to make match data usable.

+Community support: Providing a high-quality starting point for those who want to analyze EPL data without having to do all the tedious cleaning themselves.

+## Business & Learning Context

+In both business and academic settings, access to clean data is a major barrier to good analysis.
+This project serves two purposes:

+Business simulation: Mimicking what analysts in sports, betting, or media companies do to make match data usable.

+Community support: Providing a high-quality starting point for those who want to analyze EPL data without having to do all the tedious cleaning themselves.

-## 📁 Folder Structure
+## Folder Structure

 - `data/`